First band adjustment

 The first gastric band adjustment is carried out at approximately 8 weeks after surgery at any of our nationwide clinics.
 The aftercare package also includes one adjustment under X-ray control should we need to assess the positioning or functionality of the band at any point.

-Healthier Weight offer unlimited band fills for the first 2 years, by which time we really should have found the ideal “fill point” for you.
+Healthier Weight offers Free of charge band adjustments for 2 years, by which time we really should have found the ideal “fill point” for you.

 Patients are sometimes more anxious about the adjustment procedure than about the operation to implant the band, but their anxiety is completely unfounded.
 Gastric band adjustment is usually a very straight forward procedure involving only minimal discomfort, or none at all!